Two most common symptoms of long Covid as cases continue to rise in UK

 As well as spotting a wider set of symptoms, researchers also identified key groups and behaviour that put people at increased risk of developing long Covid.

-As reported last month, a record two million people in the UK are estimated to be suffering from long Covid, according to the Office for National Statistics (ONS).
+As reported last month, a record 2 million people in the UK are estimated to be suffering from long Covid, according to the Office for National Statistics (ONS).

-Around 3.1 per cent of the British population are suffering symptoms persisting for more than four weeks after catching Covid-19.

-The study suggests females, younger people, and those belonging to a black, mixed or other ethnic group are at greater risk of developing long Covid.
+The study suggests that females, younger people, and those belonging to a Black, mixed-race or other ethnic group are at greater risk of developing long Covid.

-Additionally, people from poorer backgrounds, smokers, people who are overweight or obese, as well as the presence of a wide range of health conditions were associated with reporting persistent symptoms.
+Additionally, those from a poorer background, smokers, and people who are overweight or obese, as well as those with any of a wide range of health conditions, were more likely to report persistent symptoms.

 “The symptoms we identified should help clinicians and clinical guideline developers to improve the assessment of patients with long-term effects from Covid-19, and to subsequently consider how this symptom burden can be best managed.”